-I recently played the award winning Gone Home (check out my Gone Home review here) and both the female protagonist and female orientated story line was a clear milestone in gaming equality.
+I recently played the award-winning Gone Home (check out my Gone Home review here) and both the female protagonist and the female-orientated storyline was a clear milestone in gaming equality.
 I hadn’t experienced anything quite like it and I feel a more rounded individual for playing it.

-In a report a few months ago Ubisoft mentioned that in the new Assassins Creed game ‘Unity’ that there would be no Female Characters.
-Whilst I won’t say this caused an uproar, I will say that the gaming community were collectively disappointed in Ubisoft’s backwards mentality.
-Other studio openly mocked Assassins Creed such as Sunset Overdrive that declare that players had the choice if both male and female players.
+In a report a few months ago Ubisoft mentioned that in the new Assassins Creed game ‘Unity’ there would be no Female Characters.
+Whilst I won’t say this caused an uproar, I will say that the gaming community was collectively disappointed in Ubisoft’s backward mentality.
+Another studio openly mocked Assassins Creed such as Sunset Overdrive which declared that players had the choice if both male and female players.
 Now, here we are, three months later and there is a recent announcement from Ubisoft that Assassins Creed will have a female player.
 Good one Ubisoft for realizing your mistake and fixing it, bad one for pretending that it was in your plan all along.
 (And shame on you for making her get rescued in the CGI trailer… she could have quite easily been the rescuer)